AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Kentucky 0.02% No For a first offense not involving a BAC of 0.08 or higher, a minor will have their license suspended for 30-180 days and face a fine of up to $500 or up to 20 hours of community service.
 For a first offense involving a BAC of 0.08% or higher, a minor can face a fine up to $500, or up to 30 days in prison, community service, and license suspension for up to 18 months.

-Louisiana 0.02% Yes, mandatory A first offense is punishable by a fine of up to $250, imprisonment for up to 3 months, community service, and license suspension.
+Louisiana 0.02% Yes, mandatory A first offense is punishable by a fine of up to $250, imprisonment for up to 3 months, completion of a driver education and substance abuse program, community service, and license suspension.

 Maine 0% No A juvenile with any measurable amount of alcohol in their system while operating a motor vehicle will have their license suspended for 1 year for a first-time violation.
 A juvenile who refuses to take a chemical test faces a license suspension of 18 months.
-A juvenile with a BAC of 0.08% or higher faces prosecution for OUI with a license suspension of at least 1 year, a fine of up to $500, and at least 2 days in prison.
+A juvenile with a BAC of 0.08% or higher faces prosecution for OUI with a license suspension of at least 1 year, a fine of up to $500.

 Maryland 0% Yes, discretionary A first-time violator must participate in the ignition interlock program.
-A minor convicted of DUI (BAC of 0.08% or higher) faces license suspension, a fine of up to $1,000, and up to 1 year in jail.
+A minor convicted of DUI (BAC of 0.08% or higher) faces license suspension, a fine of up to $1,000, 12 points on their driving record, and up to 1 year in jail.

 Massachusetts 0.02% Yes, mandatory A first-time violator age 18-20 will have their license suspended for 180 days.
 A violator under age 18 will have their license suspended for 1 year.
 A violator could also face a fine of up to $5,000, up to 2.5 years of jail time, and participation in a youth alcohol program.